exasol/virtual-schemas/doc/user-guide/faq.md

 This chapter describes the problems that occur on the creating VS step.

-### A virtual schema does not recognise a property and throws the dialect does not support property exception.
+### A virtual schema does not recognise a property and throws the dialect-does-not-support-property exception.

 ```
 VM error: